 Depending on an adequately dense cossette packing, the temperature gradient that can theoretically be achieved between the drawn off raw juice and the fresh cossettes depends on the difference between the temperature in the mixing compartment and that of the fresh cossettes, and also on the quantity of raw juice drawn off.
-This is shown in the figure on page 5.
 The temperature gradient that can practically be achieved between raw juice and fresh cossettes depends on the heat exchange efficiency which, subject to the cos-sette quality and the associated packing density, is between 90% and 95%.